Cate S. Anstöter

 Annie joins the group for a summer project, funded by a Carnegie Scholarship!

-The VWSCC ran a special one-day event, to showcase the Q-Chem 6.3.
-Find the recorded talks here
+The VWSCC ran a special one-day event showcasing Q-Chem 6.3.
+Find the recorded talks here.

 May